 If you are with a loved one as they approach death, don’t let skepticism ruin your loved one’s final hours if they are claiming to see otherworldly visitors.
 Instead, ask them to tell you more about their vision rather than correcting them.
 Let them know that you are happy they are experiencing something that brings them peace and causes them to be calmer about dying.
 More crucially, this is a golden opportunity to share final moments with them that becomes a treasured memory.
 And it may let you and other realize that death is not the end of everything.

-Occasionally, relatives may see bright lights or even luminous figures at the time of their loved one’s passing.
+Occasionally, relatives of the dying claim seeing a very bright light at the time of their loved one’s passing.
 Additionally, numerous accounts have been reported of a stranger coming into the room offering solace and comfort to the family just after the passing event.

 In his book, Angels: God’s Secret Agents, evangelist, Billy Graham recounts a number of cases in which the dying report that they see angels and hear them singing their praises to heaven.